February Program-Presented on Zoom (no in-person attendance)

 Chris Williams is an Education Ranger at Saguaro National Park.
 He grew up in the San Francisco Bay Area and has worked at North Cascades National Park and Olympic National Park.
 His favorite hobbies include birding, kayaking, and backpacking and his favorite trail snack is banana chips.

-Preregistration is required and is limited to 100 attendees.
-Please only one registrant per household.
-After you register you will receive an email with the link to sign in at the time of the event.
+This month’s meeting will be a virtual (remote) meeting on Zoom ONLY.
+To attend the Zoom event, please register at: https://bit.ly/SASFeb1423.
+Preregistration is required and please only one Zoom registrant per household.
+After you register, you will receive an email with the link to sign in at the time of the event.
 Questions?
-Please contact email@example.com.
+Contact email@example.com.

 The link to the December 13th Holiday Member Photo Program is available at: https://youtu.be/HWxxE9lxNbk

 The link to the January 10th Presentation “A Bird’s Eye View: Skagit Land Trust & the March Point Heronry” is available at: https://youtu.be/ct7-1vUB8BE